 - Airlines and consolidators negotiate net fares (also known as bulk, consolidator, or private airfares) for blocks of seats which carriers consider hard to fill.
 The discounts on the risky inventory range from 30 to over 60 percent.

 - Consolidators pass on net fares to travel agencies, charging a premium on top of each seat.
 In peak season, when tickets are tougher to get, premiums are increased.
 In any case, travel agents get a good margin to earn money.

-- Travel agencies add their own markups but still keep the prices lower than market rates offered by airlines.
-It’s worth noting that usually consolidators purchase all the allocated seats only after a contracted number of travelers pay for them.
+- Travel agencies add their own markups but still keep the prices lower than the market rates offered by airlines.
+It’s worth noting that usually, consolidators purchase all the allocated seats only after a contracted number of travelers pay for them.

 International flights vs domestic flights.
-International airfares are largely regulated by IATA (the International Association of Travel Agents) that struggles to keep ticket prices (and consequently, airlines’ profits) high.
+International airfares are largely regulated by IATA (the International Air Transport Association) which struggles to keep ticket prices (and consequently, airlines’ profits) high.
 IATA prohibits airlines from discounting published fares, or airfares available to all vendors.

 While pursuing the same goal — to sell tickets for the highest price possible — carriers understand that they won’t be able to load their planes to the brim at official rates.
 The solution?
 To sell a part of their inventory at discounted prices via consolidators.
 This practice is not forbidden by IATA or any international treaties.

 Domestic airfares are subject to local regulations within a given country.
 In the USA, the world’s largest travel market, carriers are allowed to set fares and change them at short notice owing to the 1978 Airline Deregulation Act.
 It permits local carriers to offer lower prices without any mediation.
 Although they sell some of their inventory to consolidators, discounts for third parties are not nearly as large as on international flights.